Skip to main content

 aclSyncEnable ACL settings sync across meta-stores via Onehouse.{ enabled = false }

-clustersConfigCluster settings including Lake Formation authorization.{ enableLakeformationAuthorization = false }
+clustersConfigCluster settings including Lake Formation authorization.{ enableLakeformationAuthorization = true }

 lockProviderConfigDynamoDB table permissions for table locking.{ enableDynamoDB = true }